kolektiv/kolektiv.github.io/_posts/2011-09-01-orchard-host.md

 {% endhighlight %}

-We'll ignore the locking as that's pretty self-explanatory - we only want to initialize `_current` once regardless of threading.
+We'll ignore the locking as that's self-explanatory &mdash; we only want to initialize `_current` once regardless of threading.
 So we're left with a couple of calls relating to extensions, and then a call which creates "some" `ShellContext`s.
 It looks like there's a lot to this &mdash; we'll take a look at extensions first.

 ## Extensions